alifirhas/cmdk-revision/src/497-500/501-Mephisto.md

 The reason for asking, Roy wanted to figure out the current time in the world of Diablo.

 "During this period, my brother Diablo once escaped the seal once!"
 Mephisto said "That's because he left behind a back hand, he has a daughter of human blood, with the help of this blood.
-He escaped from the seal and took the demons to counterattack the high-level heaven, but at the last moment when the crystal dome was about to be destroyed, he was stopped by the [3] Archangel Tyrael...now he was sealed in the Dark Soul Stone again..."
+He escaped from the seal and took the demons to counterattack the High Heaven, but at the last moment when the crystal dome was about to be destroyed, he was stopped by the [3] Archangel Tyrael...now he was sealed in the Dark Soul Stone again..."

 "Uh..."
 Roy was a little speechless.
 He always felt that Mephisto and his three brothers were really troubled in that world, always cycling in the path of being sealed, breaking the seal, and then being sealed again.